Yeast infection or genital herpes? How to tell the difference.

 Here’s the reassuring part: once you understand the key differences, they’re actually pretty easy to tell apart.
 And if you’re still not sure after reading this, the best move is always to see a doctor.
 No Googling can replace an actual diagnosis.

-Herpes vs. yeast infection: Side-by-side comparison
+Herpes vs. Yeast infection: Side-by-side comparison

 Let’s start with the big picture.
 Here’s a quick reference table comparing the two: